r-teller/terraform-google-cloud-vpn/README.md

 # Overview
 This module was created to enable deployment of Cloud VPN resources quickly and at scale within GCP using a Hub and Spoke architecture.
 With the eventual goal of supporting both Classic and HA VPN within a single module driven through JSON.
-It is designed to opperate with minimum viable inputs and work in either greenfield or brownfield environments.
+It is designed to operate with minimum viable inputs and work in either greenfield or brownfield environments.

 - **Q:** Why create this module instead of using the one created/maintained by google? --> https://github.com/terraform-google-modules/terraform-google-vpn
   - **A:** I noticed that other engineers that were either not familiar with terraform or networking were often overwhelmed by the act of deploying a VPN within GCP.
-I wanted to simplify the expereince and create a module that required only the minimum number of inputs so that anyone cappable of crafting a json file could easily deploy multiple cloud vpns
+I wanted to simplify the experience and create a module that required only the minimum number of inputs so that anyone capable of crafting a json file could easily deploy multiple cloud vpns

 <br>